-But Caulfield is less interested in the process of improving his skin than he is writing an article.
+But Caulfield is less interested in the process of improving his skin than he is in writing an article.
 His cynicism stems from his position as a writer arguing the negatives of cultural ideals, rather than fairly judging these formulas as effective solutions.

-It seems slightly careless to discredit brands that make quality products when you consider that many of these use scientific formula to battle debilitating conditions, such as the likes of acne scarring.
+It seems slightly careless to discredit brands that make quality products when you consider that many of these use a scientific formula to battle debilitating conditions, such as the likes of acne scarring.